Blessing ceremony of the Unification Church: Notable events

 Such weddings proved to be happy, according to scientific research.
 "Whatever anyone wants to say about the Unification Church, the marital aspect seems to work," said Robert Epstein, a research psychologist.
 The Unification Church teaches that romantic love leads to sexual promiscuity, mismatched couples and dysfunctional societies.

-The Unification Movement affected the demographic map of mono-ethnic Korea due to its Blessing Ceremony.
+The Unification Church affected the demographic map of mono-ethnic Korea due to its Blessing Ceremony.
 South Korea has an acute problem of gender imbalance.
-Consequently, there is a large shortage of marriageable women: more than half of female immigrants are from the Philippines, Thailand and other countries came to Korea due to the Unification Movement and less than 20% – through marriage agencies.
+Consequently, there is a large shortage of marriageable women.
+More than half of female immigrants from the Philippines, Thailand and other countries came to Korea due to the Unification Church and less than 20% through marriage agencies.

-In 2009, a blessing ceremony for 7,000 couples was attended by the Vice Speaker of the National Assembly of the Republic of Korea and by the daughter of the late President Park Chung-hee.
+In 2009, a blessing ceremony for 7,000 couples was attended by the Vice Speaker of the National Assembly of the Republic of Korea and by the daughter of the late President Park Chung Hee.
 She said: "I join in a trans-religious spirit.
 I like the Unification Church way of interpreting the Bible, incorporating the Quran and Buddhist scripts".